 As it turns out, a directory is actually just a file containing information about link-to-inode associations.

-Now for the fun column, the first one on the left containing the '-rwx----w-' characters.
+Next up is a very important column, that's the first one on the left containing the '-rwx----w-' characters.
 These are the actual permissions set for the particular file or directory we are examining.

 To make things easier, we've split the permissions section into a further 4 columns as shown above.
 The first column indicates whether we are talking about a directory (d), file (-) or link (l).